protesilaos/my-website/_pages/about.md

 I care about human connections and hope my publications will help in that regard.

+As of Spring 2023 I am building a hut (i.e. makeshift construction) in the mountains of Cyprus.
+I am doing this to address my accommodation
+woes: I am priced out of the market for rent.

 ### Work on philosophy

 I talk, write, and do philosophy.
 I generally try to express myself